OpenIdentityPlatform/OpenAM/README.md

 Open Access Management (OpenAM) is an access management solution that includes Authentication, SSO, Authorization, Federation, Entitlements and Web Services Security.

+Cross Domain Single Sign On (CDSSO), SAML 2.0, OAuth 2.0 & OpenID Connect ensure that OpenAM integrates easily with legacy, custom and cloud applications without requiring any modifications.
+It's a developer-friendly, open-source control solution that allows you to own and protect your users digital identities.

 ## License
 This project is licensed under the [Common Development and Distribution License (CDDL)](https://github.com/OpenIdentityPlatform/OpenAM/blob/master/LICENSE.md).